-Rule 13(10)(b)(iv) applies to the following types of situations:
+Rule 13(14)(b)(iv) applies to the following types of situations:

-Situation #1 - A team is one down going home and measuring two of their stones to determine if they have lost, tied or won the game.

-Situation #2 - A team is two down going home counting one

-and measuring two of their stones to determine if they have lost, tied or won the game.
+- Situation #1 A team is one down going home and measuring two of their stones to determine if they have lost, tied, or won the game. - Situation #2 A team is two down going home counting one and measuring two of their stones to determine if they have lost, tied, or won the game. - (15) If, after regulation play, the score is tied, play shall be continued without changing the rotation of play (end the stones are thrown to) for such additional end or ends as may be required to decide the winning team.

-- (15) Marking the Scoreboard for Incomplete Ends in General Play - (a) When both teams still have stones to be delivered (at least one (1) each) and there is a concession, no points are placed on the scoreboard. - (b) When one team has delivered all of their stones (15 of 16 stones have been delivered) and there is a concession: - the team that delivered all their stones has stones counting and the game was conceded, no points are placed on the scoreboard; - (ii) the team that did not deliver all their stones has stones counting and the game was conceded, these points are given and placed on the scoreboard; - (iii) if fifteen (15) stones are delivered and no stones are counting when the game is conceded, no points are placed on the scoreboard.
+- (16) Marking the Scoreboard for Incomplete Ends in General Play - (a) When both teams still have stones to be delivered (at least one each) and there is a concession, no points are placed on the scoreboard. - (b) When one team has delivered all of their stones (15 of 16 stones have been delivered) and there is a concession: - the team that delivered all of their stones has stones counting and the game was conceded, no points are placed on the scoreboard; - (ii) the team that did not deliver all of their stones has stones counting and the game was conceded, these points are given and placed on the scoreboard; - (iii) if fifteen stones are delivered and no stones are counting when the game is conceded, no points are placed on the scoreboard.